Jennifer (Jen) Coleman

 • The Sedona Conference, Primer on Crafting eDiscovery Requests with “Reasonable Particularity,” 23 Sedona Conf.
 J. 337, 2022

-• “Voices from the Bench: The Judicial Perspective for 2021 and Beyond,” the Sedona Conference, WG1 Annual Meeting, October 2021
+• “Voices from the Bench: The Judicial Perspective for 2021 and Beyond,” The Sedona Conference, WG1 Annual Meeting, October 2021

 • “eDiscovery Implications of the Internet of Things (IoT),” The Sedona Conference, WG1 Annual Meeting, October 2021